leafo/lapis/docs/reference.md

 ```

 `respond_to` can also take a before filter of its own that will run before the
 corresponding HTTP verb action.
-We do this by specifying a `before`
+We do this by specifying a `before` function.
-function.
-The same semantics of [before
+The same semantics of [before filters](#lapis-applications-before-filters)
-filters][#lapis-applications-before-filters] apply, so if you call `@write`
-then the rest of the action will not get run.
+apply, so if you call `@write` then the rest of the action will not get run.

 ```moon
 class App extends lapis.Application